 The SoPac Trail is a part of the City of Dallas trails system.
 This trail is currently only 0.8 miles long, but is planned for 6.5 miles along an unused railroad corridor owned by DART.
 The trail currently connects to the White Rock Lake Park Loop Trail and the Santa Fe Trail.

 The heavily wooded Spring Creek Trail offers a natural retreat through Richardson, a northern suburb of Dallas, as it winds along the picturesque creek for which it's named.
 The eastern half of the trail runs through Spring Creek Nature Area, a 51-acre park offering picnic areas, restrooms, and other amenities.

-The Steeplechase Park Trail is a part of the City of Plano trails system.
-This short 1/2 mile trail in Steeplechase Park connects to the White Rock Park Trail just outside of the park.
+The Suncreek Trail is a part of the City of Plano trail system.
+This short neighborhood trail extens from Tatum Dr. to Alma Dr. in the northeast part of the city.